On the $p$-adic theory of local models: Introduction

-To make the above ideas precise, there are several technical difficulties to overcome.
-The most basic is the determination of the underlying topological space $|\calM_{\calG,\mu}|$, that is, to show the density of $|\Gr_{G,\mu}|$ inside $|\calM_{\calG,\mu}|$.
-In the following, all v-stacks will be on the category $\Perf_{\mathbb{F}_p}$ of perfectoid spaces over $\bbF_p$:
+Recall from \eqref{definition-local-model-intro} that the v-sheaf local model $\calM_{\calG,\mu} \subset \Gr_{\calG}|_{\Spd O_E}$ is defined as the v-closure of $\Gr_{G,\mu}$, that is, the smallest closed sub-v-sheaf in $\Gr_{\calG}|_{\Spd O_E}$ containing $\Gr_{G,\mu}$, see \Cref{sec:closures-definition-v-sheaf-closure}.
+A basic difficulty is the determination of the underlying topological space $|\calM_{\calG,\mu}|$, that is, to show the density of $|\Gr_{G,\mu}|$ inside $|\calM_{\calG,\mu}|$.
+(We warn the reader that such density results fail in general, see \Cref{density_example}.)
+The following theorem, in particular, shows that the density still holds true in the case of v-sheaf local models: